freenas/freenas-docs/userguide/storage.rst

 Clicking a zvol in
 :menuselection:`Storage --> Volumes --> View Volumes` causes
 icons to appear at the bottom of the screen:
-"Create Snapshot", "Edit zvol", and "Destroy zvol".
+:guilabel:`Create Snapshot`, :guilabel:`Edit zvol`, and
+:guilabel:`Destroy zvol`.
 Similar to datasets, a zvol's name cannot be changed, and destroying a zvol requires confirmation.

 .. _Managing Encrypted Volumes: